 Streaks of whitewater cascade over a rounded limestone cliff that almost looks like a cave formation at the second tier, Wang Matcha.
 The wide pool of bright emerald water is fabulous for swimming, at least when it’s not too crowded, with nooks where you can hang out behind the falls.
 This tier alone is more enthralling than most other waterfalls that we’ve visited in Thailand.
 And it was just the beginning.

-A side trail cuts a few hundred metres to the third tier, Pha Namtok, home to another another phenomenal swimming hole graced by a roughly 20-metre-tall waterfall and surrounded by rocky cliffs with no shortage of foliage.
+A side trail cuts a few hundred metres to the third tier, Pha Namtok, home to another another phenomenal swimming hole graced by a roughly 20-metre-tall waterfall and surrounded by rocky cliffs and greenery.
 Here we saw some tourists tossing cigarette butts on the ground, despite the no smoking signs.
 Not cool, guys.

-The trail gets a lot tougher from the third tier up; bring decent footwear and plenty of drinking water if you plan to embark on it.
-A steep stairway is the first major endurance test, though it rewards you with a breezy viewpoint overlooking the Kwai Yai valley.
+The trail gets a lot tougher from the third tier up; bring decent footwear and drinking water if you plan to embark on it.
+A steep stairway is the first test of endurance, though it rewards you with a breezy viewpoint overlooking the Khwae Yai valley.
 Small children should be keenly supervised here and also at a neighbouring cliff that looks down over the third tier from above.